-IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value, replacing the multiple rules in IAS 39, Financial instruments.
+IFRS 9 uses a single approach to determine whether a financial asset is classified and measured at amortized cost or fair value.
 The approach in IFRS 9 is based on how an entity manages its financial instruments and the contractual cash flows characteristics of the financial asset.